Country's future threatened by 'law of the jungle': Imran - ExBulletin

 He stressed that the country's governance did not respect the Constitution, the rule of law or democracy, saying that economic and currency stability could not be achieved through loans.

 Khan warned that IMF loans would trigger inflation, disproportionately affecting the employed and poor segments of society.
-He further stressed that lack of investment would worsen debt and poverty, thereby jeopardizing the future of the country.
+He further stressed that lack of investment would lead to worsening debt and poverty, thereby jeopardizing the future of the country.

 The former prime minister lamented that over the last 18 months, Pakistanis have made substantial investments in Dubai, citing this as an indication of the prevailing situation in the country.